The Complexity Geometry of a Single Qubit: Discussion

 This is the most direct way to generate $U$.
 But it is not the only way, and for large $\mathcal{I}_{zz}$ may not be the cheapest way.
 An alternative path is to zigzag in the easy directions, commutating $\sigma_x$ and $\sigma_y$ to build up $\sigma_z$ indirectly.
 To leading order in $\delta$ we have

 This path is not itself a geodesic, but it doesn't need to be to upper-bound the complexity distance

 The reason for the square-root growth is that this path only generates $\sigma_z$ to the extent that $\sigma_x$ and $\sigma_y$ fail to commute; in the language of differential geometry, the failure of parallel transport is proportional not to the perimeter of the path but to the area.
+(We saw the same square-root growth, and for the same reason, in the state geometry of Eq.~\ref{eq:distancesimplestcaseequator}.)

 For very small $\delta$, the direct geodesic is always the shortest.
 However beyond a certain point, known as the `cut locus' \cite{cutlocusonbergersphere}, the indirect path becomes cheaper.
 For large $\mathcal{I}_{zz}$, the (first-order) transition between Eq.~\ref{eq:hardroutelocus} and Eq.~\ref{eq:easyroutelocus} occurs at